Creamy Roasted Red Pepper Pasta

 Pop your pasta in salted boiling water and cook until al dente.

-Meanwhile, melt your butter in a saucepan and fry your onions until they soften.
-Add your garlic and fry for a minute or so longer, then place in a blender with your roasted red peppers.
+Meanwhile, melt butter in a pan over medium heat and fry your onions until they soften.
+Add garlic and fry for a minute or so longer, then place in a blender with your roasted red peppers.
 Pulse to a smooth consistency.

 Drain pasta and toss through your sauce until completely coated.
 Serve with extra parmesan and parsley!